adsabs/adsabs.github.io/_includes/_blogcontent/2024-08-01-data-linking-III.md

 # Cited data products

 As mentioned in part I, citations can only be assigned within SciX when the cited work has a corresponding SciX record as well; in other words it has to be "indexed" in the system.
 In order to be able to index a record, a minimum amount of metadata of sufficient quality has to be available.
 Most of the indexed content in SciX consists of literature records, but a significant and fairly recent addition to our collection consists of records representing data and software.
-Software is truly a recent addition, but records representing data products were first introduced quite a while ago.
+Software is truly a [recent addition](https://ui.adsabs.harvard.edu/blog/asclepias), but records representing data products were first introduced quite a while ago.
 As early as 1995 records were indexed for the data catalogs maintained by the [VizieR database](https://vizier.cds.unistra.fr/viz-bin/VizieR) at CDS.
-In the early 2000s observing proposals were added for a number of NASA missions and observatories.
-A decade ago we included NASA Astrophysics funding proposals.
-In addition to these sources we are also systematically indexing records for datasets in the planetary Data System (PDS) and datasets of the Japan Aerospace Exploration Agency (JAXA).
+In the early 2000s observing [proposals](https://ui.adsabs.harvard.edu/search/q=doctype%3Aproposal&sort=date%20desc%2C%20bibcode%20desc&p_=0) were added for a number of NASA missions and observatories.
+A decade ago we included NASA Astrophysics grant funding proposals.
+In addition to these sources we are also systematically indexing records for datasets in the Planetary Data System (PDS) and datasets of the Japan Aerospace Exploration Agency (JAXA).

 SciX is a publication-centric discovery platform, so it supports the discovery of research artifacts as they are linked to the scholarly literature.
 This informs the strategy for indexing data products: with exception of a certain class of data products, we will only index those that are formally cited in the scholarly literature.
 While true in principle, this statement needs to be made more explicit and nuanced.
 For one, we need to specify what we mean by a "certain class".
 The nuance is needed for the "formally cited" part.

 The "certain class" criterion relates to the fact that not all data products are created equal.
 There is a type of data product that is usually referred to as a "high-level science product", or a "curated dataset".
 These data products are almost like publications; in general they go through an extensive reviewing and curation process.
 It is this class of data products we have in mind for the "certain class" criterion for indexing.
 The aforementioned PDS datasets are an example of these curated data products.
-It is not uncommon for high-level science products to be accompanied by data publications; articles in refereed journals describing the data in detail.
+It is not uncommon for high-level science products to be accompanied by data publications: articles in refereed journals describing the data in detail.
 Often data centers and data authors prefer these articles to be cited, rather than the data product itself.
 This is typically done by including in a data product landing page a “cite as” statement recommending that a paper citation be used instead.
 However, reality has shown that these statements are not always followed.
 It is not clear whether this is the result of an author ignoring this statement or some information being lost during the journal's copy-editing process.
 Having said this, the official SciX point of view is that when a data paper is available, both the paper and the dataset should be cited; just like with software papers, data papers are insufficient proxies for a particular dataset.
 The data paper should be included as citation for background information and attribution, while the dataset should be cited separately to support reproducibility and discoverability.

 Besides these high-level data products there is a very long tail of custom data products; they are mostly those that were made to support a particular publication.
 Some data centers support the creation of data bundles based on the selection of parts of larger datasets, often supporting the creation of a DOI for this custom bundle.
 Creating records for these as they get cited would result in opening the floodgates for indexed data products in SciX.
 Clearly, that would not be a desirable outcome.
 This is the part where we need to nuance the indexing criterion.
 This nuance will come in the form of a "reuse criterion": only when a data product is cited a second time will a record be created.
 Figure 2 gives an indication of what to expect: it shows the citation count as a function of publication year for dataset records in NASA SciX.
 These are not the actual counts, currently in the system, but the estimated ones if we were to create a record for every cited DOI corresponding to a dataset.
 The actual counts are likely to be even higher.

 <div class="text-center">
     <img class="img-thumbnail" src="{{ site.baseurl }}/blog/images/data_linking_III_f2.png" />
 <br>
 <em>Figure 2.
-Citation count as a function of publication year for dataset records in SciX
+Estimated citation count as a function of publication year for dataset records in SciX
 </em>
 </div>
 <br>